Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Comparison with Terrestrial Networks and Other NTN Nodes

 \subsection{Comparison with Terrestrial Networks}

 \acp{TN} serve as the backbone of modern communication systems, providing high-capacity, low-latency connectivity in densely populated areas.
 However, they are constrained by geographical and infrastructural limitations.
 Rugged terrains, remote regions, and disaster-stricken areas often lack adequate terrestrial infrastructure, leaving significant portions of the population unconnected.
-Furthermore, the deployment and maintenance of \acp{TN} in such regions involve high costs, making them impractical for universal connectivity. \ac{HAPS} overcome these limitations by offering wide-area coverage without reliance on extensive ground infrastructure.
-They can provide reliable \ac{LoS} connectivity across urban, rural, and remote areas, bridging gaps where terrestrial solutions are infeasible.
-Their rapid deployment capability also makes them ideal for emergency scenarios, while operational costs in remote areas are often lower than constructing terrestrial networks.
+Furthermore, the deployment and maintenance of \acp{TN} in such regions involve high costs, making them impractical for universal connectivity.

+Recent studies on networking have also emphasized these limits.
+For instance, previous research~\cite{dhananjay2011wire} illustrates the challenge of extending traditional terrestrial infrastructure into rural areas, while efforts on community cellular networks~\cite{hasan2019scaling} and virtual coverage~\cite{heimerl2013expanding} reveal that operational complexity, cost, and power availability are the main obstacles to large-scale terrestrial deployment in underserved areas.